gracesmith6504/BMI.java/README.md

 # BMI.java

-This simple program gets the radius of a circle from the user and then computes the diameter, area and circumference.
+This programm computes the Body Mass Index (BMI) of a person.
+The BMI is computed by dividing the weight of a person (in kgs) by the square of the height of the person in metres.